-My first English teaching job came at a run-down old school called The Language Institute.
-The facilities were basic and dreary, the materials outdated, while the students were a right bunch of characters who quickly helped me develop as a teacher.
+My first English teaching job came at a run down old school called The Language Teaching Institute.
+The facilities were basic and dreary, the materials outdated, while the students themselves proved to be a right bunch of characters who quickly helped me develop as a teacher.

-My all-male classes were incredibly challenging, albeit for very different reasons.
-First were my intermediate guys, a depressing combination of tardy, lazy, disinterested and unnecessarily wealthy.
-Then there was the elementary circle, a collection of sullen-looking men who behaved as if violence had been threatened against their loved ones should they ever attempt to produce an English sentence.
+My all male classes were incredibly challenging, albeit for very different reasons.
+Firstly there was my intermediate group, a depressing combination of tardy, lazy, disinterested and unnecessarily wealthy.
+Then came the elementary circle, a collection of sullen looking men who behaved as if violence had been threatened against their loved ones should they ever attempt anything resembling an English sentence.

 The situation would have been miserable had it not been for my one wondrous class of Qatari ladies!
-There were around a dozen of them, a group of housewives who were clearly delighted to escape their marital duties for a few hours a week.
-They boasted everything their male counterparts lacked: genuine interest, alertness and charm, along with a curiosity for their new, young instructor.
+There were around a dozen of them; a group of housewives who were clearly delighted to escape their marital duties for a few hours a week.
+They had everything their male counterparts lacked, including genuine interest, alertness and charm.
+Furthermore, they all possessed a curiosity towards their new instructor.

-Entering the classroom for our first meeting, I was startled to encounter three rows of veiled women; a silent assembly of black robes, expectant eyes and clutched pencils.
+Entering the classroom for our first meeting, I was startled to encounter three rows of veiled women.
+A silent assembly of black robes, expectant eyes and clutched pencils.
 It was as if I’d stumbled upon a room of crack ninjas.
-Shit I thought, shooting them a skittish smile, how am I gonna remember who’s who?
-And yet despite this cagey panoramic, I knew it was all going to be fine the moment Mona (second row, deep voice, red shoes) opened her mouth to welcome me to her country.
-From there the hour flew by in an invigorating breeze of warm laughter, diligent pair work and earnest questions.
+Shit, I thought, shooting them a nervous smile.
+How am I gonna remember who’s who?
+However, as anxious as I was, I somehow knew it was all going to be fine the moment Mona opened her mouth to welcome me to her country.
+Subsequently, the hour flew by in an invigorating breeze of warm laughter, diligent pair work and earnest questions.

 Fatima: (Back row, purple bag, sparkling green eyes). ‘‘Mr. Lie-ton… irregular verbs makes me sad.
 Why not all finish in ed?
 Much easy’’.